 America's next star?

-There's no denying that America is in a Formula One driver drought.
+There's no denying that America has been in a Formula One driver drought.
 The USA last had a full-time representative in the sport back in the mid-00s when the aptly-named Scott Speed raced for Toro Rosso.

 2016 Indy 500 winner Alexander Rossi had fleeting time in F1 with five Grands Prix appearances in 2015.
 However, they were relative cameos compared to nations like the U.K., Germany, or Canada.

-It's fair to say that Logan Sargeant's chances of reaching Formula One are in the 21-year-old American's highly-talented hands, an opportunity he has duly taken.
+It was fair to say that Logan Sargeant's chances of reaching Formula One were firmly in the 21-year-old American's highly-talented hands, an opportunity he has duly taken.